omidsaraf/home-Loan---Data-Engineering-Project/Metadata/Entry.md

 ### **5. Job\_Metadata Table (For Batch and Streaming Jobs)**

-Captures metadata for all **job executions**, whether batch or streaming.
+Captures metadata for all **job executions**, whether batch or streaming, tracking job names, frequency, status, and timestamps.

 #### Sample Entries: